FusionAuth/fusionauth-site/site/_posts/2021-09-16-how-to-authenticate-your-react-app.md

   {% include _image.liquid src="/assets/img/blogs/fusionauth-example-react-2021/application-config.png" alt="application configuration UI screen" class="img-fluid" figure=false %}

 Congratulations!
-You now have a FusionAuth app to use with your React app.
+You have configured FusionAuth to work with your React app.
+Now, let's set up the user who will actually log in.

 ### Create a user and link them to your FusionAuth app